 There were a few times in the day that it would have been easy to have a drink but I never touched anything alcohol.
 No way was I letting my kids down, letting myself down.

 I was worried about this party, about how much of a test it would be.
-I struggled to socialise, I never enjoyed the company, I missed AK every second I was there, I missed having someone next me that understood me, that supported me.
+I struggled to socialise, I never enjoyed the company, I missed my best friend every second I was there, I missed having someone next me that understood me, that supported me.
 But it’s Day 86 and I’m still 100% sober so I must be doing something right.